 If you injure your knee, call your doctor to request an urgent evaluation if the knee:

 - Feels as if it will buckle or give out

 About 90% of people with ACL injuries and 80% with PCL injuries can expect a full recovery after proper treatment and a good physical therapy program.
 Almost all MCL sprains and most LCL sprains have an excellent prognosis.

 As a long-term complication, some people with ACL or PCL sprains eventually develop pain from osteoarthritis in the injured knee joint.
-This symptom may not start until 15 to 25 years after the initial knee injury.
+This symptom may not start until many years after the initial knee injury.

 National Institute of Arthritis and Musculoskeletal and Skin Diseases